GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

 be `token`, and passing a different header.

-1. First, make sure that you have set the X_CLIENT_SECRET shell variables required for obtaining tokens.
+1. First, make sure that you have set the X\_CLIENT\_SECRET shell variables required for obtaining tokens.
+These are the companion variables corresponding to the CLIENT_ID variables you set earlier.
 If you have already done this, this step is unnecessary.

    ```sh
    export VIEWER_CLIENT_SECRET=<replace with script output>